-72 Lapsing of consolidation and extension of validity periods
+74 Lapsing of consolidation and extension of validity periods

-(1) If a consolidation of land units is approved but no consequent registration by the Registrar of Deeds takes place within five years of the approval, the consolidation approval lapses, unless the consolidation of land units form part of a land use application which has been approved for a longer period.
+(1) If a consolidation of land units is approved but no consequent registration by the Registrar of Deeds takes place within 24 months of the approval, the consolidation approval lapses, unless the consolidation of land units form part of a land use application which has been approved for a longer period.

-(2) An applicant may apply for an extension of the period to comply with subsection (1).
+(2) An applicant may apply for an extension of the period to comply with subsection (1) and the granting of an extension may not be unreasonably withheld.

-(3) An extension contemplated in subsection (2) may be granted for a period not exceeding five years and if after the expiry of the extended period the requirements of subsection (1) has not been complied with, the consolidation lapses and subsection (5) applies.
+(3) An extension contemplated in subsection (2) may be granted for a further period not exceeding 2 years and if after the expiry of the extended period the requirements of subsection (1) have not been complied with, the consolidation lapses and subsection (5) applies.

-(4) If the Municipality may grant extensions to the period contemplated in subsection (2), which period together with any extensions that the Municipality grants, may not exceed 10 years.
+(4) If the Municipality grant extensions to the period contemplated in subsection (2), which period together with any extensions that the Municipality grants, may not exceed 4 years.

-- (5) If an approval of a consolidation lapses under subsection (1) the Municipality must- - (a) amend the zoning map and, where applicable, the register accordingly; and - (b) notify the Surveyor-General accordingly; and - (c) the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the notification that the subdivision has lapsed.
+(5) If an approval of a consolidation lapses under subsection (1) the Municipality must-

+- (a) amend the zoning map and, where applicable, the register accordingly; and - (b) notify the Surveyor-General accordingly; and

+(c) the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the notification that the subdivision has lapsed.

-Part F: Permanent Closure of Public Place
+Part G: Permanent Closure of Public Place

-73 Closure of public places
+75 Closure of public place